kubernetes/enhancements/keps/sig-network/2004-topology-aware-subsetting/README.md

    will be elaborated below.

 #### Evaluation Tool
-We evaluated different `Prefer` algorithms with a [topology simulation tool](https://github.com/googleinterns/k8s-topology-simulator).
+We evaluated different `Auto` algorithms with a [topology simulation tool](https://github.com/googleinterns/k8s-topology-simulator).
 This tool abstracts concepts like endpoints, nodes, zones to simpler data structures and simulates the EndpointSlice grouping and traffic distribution.